Parts Used & Where Grown

-In Traditional Chinese Medicine, Reference dong quai is rarely used alone and is typically used in combination with herbs such as Reference peony (Paeonia officinalis) and osha (Ligusticum porteri) for Reference menopausal symptoms as well as for menstrual cramps.9 However, no clinical trials have been completed to determine the effectiveness of dong quai for PMS.
+In Traditional Chinese Medicine, dong quai is rarely used alone and is typically used in combination with herbs such as peony (Paeonia officinalis) and osha (Ligusticum porteri) for menopausal symptoms as well as for menstrual cramps.9 However, no clinical trials have been completed to determine the effectiveness of dong quai for PMS.

 Traditional Use (May Not Be Supported by Scientific Studies)

 Also known as dang-gui in Traditional Chinese Medicine (TCM), dong quai is sometimes referred to as the female ginseng.
 In Traditional Chinese Medicine, dong quai is often included in herbal combinations for abnormal menstruation, suppressed menstrual flow, dysmenorrhea (painful menstruation), and uterine bleeding.
 It is not used in TCM for treating symptoms associated with menopause , such as hot flashes.
 It is also used in TCM for both men and women with cardiovascular disease , including high blood pressure and problems with peripheral circulation.1

 How It Works

 Traditionally, dong quai is believed to have a balancing or “adaptogenic” effect on the female hormonal system.
 Contrary to the opinion of some authors, dong quai does not qualify as a phytoestrogen and does not appear to have any hormone-like actions in the body.
 This is partially supported by a double-blind trial with menopausal women that found no estrogenic activity for the herb.10 In Traditional Chinese Medicine, dong quai is rarely used alone and is typically used in combination with herbs such as peony and ligusticum for conditions such as menstrual cramps.11